bastien-winant/bike-rental-data-management/README.md

 and rider types.
 It is sourced from Citi Bike's [Data Portal](https://citibikenyc.com/system-data) data portal in the form of monthly CSV files

+The main dataset for this project was sourced from Citi Bike's [Data Portal](https://citibikenyc.com/system-data).
+In total, it includes millions of trip records with start and end times, station locations, bike IDs, and rider types, as well as current station and bike availability.
+For the purposes of this project,

 ## Approach
 ### Why PostgreSQL
 ### Data Modeling